-You can connect your computer to 1000BASE-T/100BASE-TX/10BASE-T-type networks with an Ethernet network cable.
-Connect one end of a network cable (not supplied) to the network (Ethernet) port on the computer and the other end to your network.
+You can connect your computer to 1000BASE-T^{}/100BASE-TX/10BASE-T-type networks with an Ethernet network cable.
+Connect one end of a network cable (not supplied) to the network (Ethernet) port on the computer or the optional docking station and the other end to your network.
 For detailed settings and devices needed to connect to the network, ask your network administrator.